yui-tan/pyPromptChecker/docs/description.md

   - **"ControlNet" option** (Boolean)
   - **"RegionalPrompter" option** (Boolean)
 Setting show/hide tab at the bottom of the window.
 If set to false, the script don't create tab even if the image uses applicable extension.
+Default value is **True** all.
 - ### [Ignore] section
   - **"IgnoreIfDataIsNotEmbedded" option** (Boolean)
 Setting behaviour if image has no embedded data.
 If set to True, the script does not create image's tab.
 If set to False, it creates image's tab with minimum information.
-(e.g. filepath, filename, etc)
+(e.g. filepath, filename, etc.)
+Default value is **False**.
 ## Model_list.csv
 - ### Overview
     'model_list.csv' is a file what script locate model name from hash values.